Most people think that they just need to make a little bit more money.

 By raising your savings rate, you are not only going to be saving more money, but you’ll also be reducing your consumption.
 This means that you need less money to live off of, and you will become financially independent more quickly than a person that consumes heavily.

-As the graph above shows, as you increase your savings rate, the time it takes to become financial independent decreases.
+As the graph above shows, as you increase your savings rate, the time it takes to become financially independent decreases.
 When you accumulate wealth through savings, the growth and dividends of invested money begins to increase.
 The chart’s data estimates a conservative 5% after inflation average yearly return.

 You’ll notice one important thing – the graph above does not show income, only savings rate.
 That’s because the only thing that matters is the savings rate.
-The ratio of your savings to your expenses is what determines you financial security.
+The ratio of your savings to your expenses is what determines your financial security.

 Tools for Reducing Spending

 Taking control of your spending is a powerful feeling.
 You’ll increase your savings, build more financial security, and you’ll likely feel better knowing that you are in control of your financial life.

 While there is not one single solution for reducing spending, the number one thing that I always recommend is to do a budget.
 Tell your money where to go.
 While it might sound like more work, doing a budget frees you up to know where and how much money you can safely spend.